Madame Xanadu: Later history

-When the Spectre is destroyed by the Anti-Monitor, Madame Xanadu performs a magic ritual that brings him back to existence.
+When the Spectre is destroyed by the Anti-Monitor, Xanadu performs a magic ritual that brings him back to existence.
 From that day forward she acts as the Spectre's spiritual advisor while he is bound to the soul of Jim Corrigan.
-At first, Xanadu tries to lead Corrigan astray in order to use the Spectre-Force for her own agendas.
+At first, Xanadu tries to lead Corrigan astray to use the Spectre-Force for her own agendas.
 She is depicted in a nude love scene with the Spectre in the form of mist, although readers in the letters column did not find this clear and Xanadu's nudity gratuitous.
 Subsequent issues made clear that this was a romantic relationship, but no more nudity was used.

-Over the course of their affiliation however, a strange form of friendship grows between Corrigan and Madame Xanadu.
-Over time, Madame Xanadu is instrumental in ensuring the safety of Corrigan's soul, stopping the various rampages of the Spectre, and ultimately shows up at Jim Corrigan's funeral not as an advisor or enemy, but as his friend.
-She even sheds a tear as Jim Corrigan's soul leaves the mortal plane to go to Heaven.
+Over the course of their affiliation however, a strange form of friendship grows between Jim Corrigan and Madame Xanadu.
+Over time, she is instrumental in ensuring the safety of Corrigan's soul, stopping the various rampages of the Spectre, and ultimately shows up at Corrigan's funeral not as an advisor or enemy, but as his friend.
+She even sheds a tear as Corrigan's soul leaves the mortal plane to go to Heaven.

 She is also consulted by the Suicide Squad about the increasing difficulty of dealing with Enchantress.
 She provides the Squad with a ring and necklace that can harm the Enchantress if she tries to use her powers against the ring-bearers' wishes.

 Madame Xanadu also gives Timothy Hunter a reading, helping him along his path as an emerging sorcerer.
 She also confronts Tim's companion John Constantine, whom she believes stole a magic artifact called the Wind's Egg from her.

-Although Madame Xanadu, among others, has no great love for or trust in the Phantom Stranger, she is a member of the Sentinels of Magic, a loose group of mages and mystics that are called upon to thwart Asmodel's uprising in Hell.
+Although Xanadu, among others, has no great love for or trust in the Phantom Stranger, she is a member of the Sentinels of Magic, a loose group of mages and mystics that are called upon to thwart Asmodel's uprising in Hell.
 Nonetheless, she prefers to operate alone and is one of the few heroes who outright refuses to ally herself with the Stranger.

-In order to gain more power, Madame Xanadu bartered her soul to the demon Neron, who gave her three loyal demons named Bathopet, Maw and Atopeh to do her commands.
+To gain more power, Xanadu bartered her soul to the demon Neron, who gave her three loyal demons named Bathopet, Maw and Atopeh to do her commands.
 At first, the demons responded to her every whim and almost raged out of her control.
 Over time, as she controlled her own emotions, she became able to control the demons as well.